 There is typically a legal process that must be followed during probate which is why it is a great idea to have an attorney present as much as possible.
 The basic steps include:

-- Someone is appointed as the administer of the estate.
+Someone is appointed as the administrator of the estate.
 If there is a will, it typically names this person who is then referred to as the “executor.”

 When there is no will, the process differs slightly.